Resume Strategy & Hiring Insights

 Recruiters look for evidence of impact.
 This includes metrics such as revenue growth, performance improvements, or project outcomes.

-Strong resumes use quantifiable results to demonstrate value.
+Strong resumes use quantifiable results to demonstrate value and business impact.

 Before a recruiter even sees your resume, it is often filtered by an Applicant Tracking System (ATS).
 These systems rank resumes based on relevance.